soravux/scoop/doc/usage.rst

 The philosophy of SCOOP is loosely built around the *futures* module proposed by :pep:`3148`.
-It primarily defines a :meth:`~scoop.futures.map` and a :meth:`~scoop.futures.submit` function allowing asynchroneous computation which SCOOP will propagate to its workers.
+It primarily defines a :meth:`~scoop.futures.map` and a :meth:`~scoop.futures.submit` function allowing asynchroneous computation that SCOOP will propagate to its workers.

 Map